 - iOS apps: 1.8 million

-Truthfully, numbers aren’t the best metric because most of us only use a handful of apps and the most popular ones are available on both platforms.
-Traditionally, iOS has been a more lucrative platform for developers, so there has been a tendency for new apps to appear there first, but that is changing as Android’s market share continues to grow.
+However, numbers aren’t the best metric because most of us only use a handful of apps, and the most popular ones are available on both platforms.
+Traditionally, iOS has been a more lucrative platform for developers, so there has been a tendency for new apps to appear there first, but that’s changing as Android’s market share continues to grow.
 In the U.S., iOS still leads the way, but developers elsewhere are increasingly targeting Android first.

 Luckily, both operating systems have been taking more precautions when it comes to malicious apps and spyware, making apps safer to download than ever.